Korubo

-The Korubo or Korubu, also known as the Dslala, are a largely uncontacted, Panoan-speaking indigenous people of Brazil living in the lower Vale do Javari in the western Amazon Basin.
+The Korubo or Korubu, also known by the endonym Dslala and in Portuguese as caceteiros ('clubbers'), are a largely uncontacted, Panoan-speaking Indigenous people of Brazil living in the lower Vale do Javari in the western Amazon Basin.

-The group calls themselves Dslala, and in Portuguese they are referred to as caceteiros (clubbers).

 Much of what the outside world knows of this group is based on the research of Brazilian explorer Sydney Possuelo, who first contacted the tribe in October 1996, and journalist Paul Raffaele.

 Region

 The Flecheiros live in the far west of Brazil, in the Vale do Javari Indigenous Territory, an area covering 32000 sqmi.
-Access to the Vale do Javari Indigenous Territory is limited by the government of Brazil to protect the indigenous groups inhabiting the area and the environment on which they depend for their traditional lifeways from exploitation by loggers, miners, poachers, drug traffickers and others.
-Several other indigenous peoples live in this territory, including the Kanamari and the Tsohom Djapa, who speak languages in the Katukina family, the Matis, the Marubo, the Kulina Pano and the Matses or Mayoruna, who speak Panoan languages like the Korubo.
+Access to the Vale do Javari Indigenous Territory is limited by the government of Brazil to protect the Indigenous groups inhabiting the area and the environment on which they depend for their traditional lifeways from exploitation by loggers, miners, poachers, drug traffickers and others.
+Several other Indigenous peoples live in this territory, including the Kanamari and the Tsohom Djapa, who speak languages in the Katukina family, the Matis, the Marubo, the Kulina Pano and the Matses or Mayoruna, who speak Panoan languages like the Korubo.
 The region is also home to certain other groups of uncontacted peoples.
-Contact with uncontacted peoples is prohibited by the government of Brazil, even with respect to other indigenous groups living traditional lifeways, but state capacity is low in these areas and monitoring or enforcement is difficult.
+Contact with uncontacted peoples is prohibited by the government of Brazil, even with respect to other Indigenous groups living traditional lifeways, but state capacity is low in these areas and monitoring or enforcement is difficult.